donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 A user's authorization as a DCX employee may also be revoked if he/she remains to be employed by the RU/RUMCN.
 This can happen for instance if a DCX employee leaves the center but continues his/her work elsewhere at the RU/RUMCN.
 Also in this case, that user can no longer be a manager of the corresponding center's collections.

-Note that upon termination of a contract, the user account should not be deleted in the RDM system.
+Note that upon termination of a contract, the user profile should not be deleted in the RDM system.
 The access to the RDM system will automatically be disabled by the identity provider of the employer.

 ## 7. Initiating and Managing Collections